-Our trip from Prague to Dresden with Flixbus was taken before the outbreak of COVID-19 caused countries worldwide to go into lock-down.
-Please remember to stay safe during this difficult time.
+We took our trip from Prague to Dresden with Flixbus before the outbreak of COVID-19 caused countries worldwide to go into lock-down.
+Please remember to stay safe during this troublesome time.

-This sounded like an incredible idea, it would also mean we would visit Germany for the first time.
-How could we pass up on the opportunity of visiting two new countries in one trip ?
-Was Dresden to be a place worth visiting ?
-Read-on to find out.
+This sounded like an incredible idea.
+It would also mean we would visit Germany for the first time.
+How could we pass up on the opportunity of visiting two new countries on one trip?
+Was Dresden to be a place worth visiting?
+Read on to find out.

 Booking Tickets & The Flixbus App

 We booked our return tickets online a couple of weeks in advance and could not believe how cheap they were.
 We did this via the app, downloadable on both Android and Apple devices.
 This then allows you to book, search all their routes, pay and download your e-ticket.

 Two adult return tickets cost just short of £50.
 We thought this was great value.
 The journey into Dresden from Prague would take 2 hours.

 We booked tickets to pick us up at 7.40am from the Prague ÚAN Florenc bus station, which would get us into Dresden for 9.30am.
 The route number you need to be looking out for on the timetable board is the 021 to Strasbourg.